ScorexFoundation/debox/README.md

 ## Scorex-Debox

 This fork of the original Debox has the following changes:
+- support for Scala 3
-- supports for Scala 2.13
+- support for Scala 2.13
-- supports for Scala.js 1.x
+- support for Scala.js 1.x
 - spire dependency is removed (only spire-macros remains for cfor macro)
 - cfor macro is redeclared in Debox using cforMacro
 - some methods which required spire are [removed](https://github.com/ScorexFoundation/debox/pull/2/files) (e.g. `Buffer#sum`)